easy-form/react-form-simple/docs/types/embed/_useFormSubscribe.md

 type UseSubscribeType = UseFormReturnType<T=unknown>['useSubscribe'];

 // or
-import type { UseSubscribe } from 'react-form-simple'
+import type { UseFormSubscribe } from 'react-form-simple'

 // or
 import type { UseSubscribeNamespace } from 'react-form-simple'